fbgallet/roam-extension-speech-to-roam/README.md

 ### Voice transcription

 - the transcribed text will be inserted at the bottom of the current page or appended to the current focused block.
-- if you have not entered any OpenAI API Key, or if you disable Whisper, the free Web Speech API will be used to transcribe audio (⚠️ not available in Electron Desktop app and Firefox browser)
+- if you have not entered any OpenAI API Key, or if you disable Whisper, the free Web Speech API will be used to transcribe audio (⚠️ not available in Electron Desktop app and Firefox or Arc browser)
 - by default, the language should be automatically detected, but you can specify it for better results, using the [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

 ⚠️ _OpenAI Whisper API is a paid but quite cheap service_